CSolution Project Format

 - compiler: GCC # GCC is supported

-- compiler: AC6@6.22 # AC6 is supported, version number is an hint on what was tested
+- compiler: AC6@6.22 # AC6 is supported, version number is a hint on what was tested

 compiler: